primus/primus/README.md

 As a rule of thumb assume that every event that is prefixed with `incoming::` or `outgoing::` is reserved for internal use only and that emitting such events your self will most likely result in c̮̫̞͚͉̮̙͕̳̲͉̤̗̹̮̦̪̖̱h̛͍͙̖̟͕̹͕̙̦̣̲̠̪̯̳͖̝̩a̴̝̦͇̥̠̟͚̳̤̹̗̻̭͍͖͕͓̻o̥̹̮̙͔̗͍͚͓̗̦̹͈͙͕̘̮͖̝ș̗̲̤̗̮͈̙͈̹̼̣̹̖̱̤̼̺̤ ̻͙̗̥̠̱͇̱̝̟̺͍̺̼͆̅̓̓̇a̜̖͈͇͎͙̲̙̗͇̫̘̖̹͖͓͔̺̱n̹͓̮͇̯̜̤̗͍̯̰̫̫̖̰ͬ͌ͬͫd͚̪͚̭͚̥̰̤̟͎̝̲̯̭̹̭̙̼̤ ͖̞̙̹͈͚̥̦͚͉͖̼̬͓͚̳͉͙͎d̴͚̱̮̗͍̩̻̰̣̫͉͈̞̲͉̫̞͔ẻͩͦ̃͌̿̐ͪͩ̌̇͂̆̑͐ͣ ҉̲͉͔͎̤̼̘͇̮̥̻̜̹̥͚̲̻̖s̶̗̻̫̼̠̳̗̺̤̗̳͈̪̮̗̝͇͈t̙͇͕̺̱̼̤̗̰̬̣͌ͬͧ͊́ͧͩ͌r͌̐̓̃ͥ̄ͤ͑̈ͬ͆ͬ͂̇̿̅ ҉̙̼̳̭̙͍̻̱̠͈̮̺̣̝̱̙̺͉ư̳͎̻͔̯̪̝͕͚̣̜̼̞͇̠̘̠̪c̨̫͙͙̬̰̰̫̐͋͊͑̌̾̉͆t͚̗͕̝̤̗͕̲̮̝̼̺͙͚̟͓̣̥͍ĭ͙̘̩̖͇͎̆̍̿̾ͤ̔̉̈̂̾̈ͭo̬̠̝͈̺̙̮̬̗̪̤͕͇͕̰̮͖͉̬n̙̪̤̝̹͖͖̻̬̹͙̞̗͓̞̭̜̠̟

+### Heartbeats and latency

+Heartbeats are used in Primus to figure out if we still have an active, working and reliable connection with the server.
+These heartbeats are send from the **client** to the server.

+the heartbeats will only be send when there is an idle connection, so there is very little to no overhead at all.
+The main reason for this is that we already know that the connection is alive when we receive data from the server.

+The heartbeat package that we send over the connection is `primus::ping::<timestamp>`.
+The server will echo back the exact same package.
+This allows Primus to also calculate the latency between messages by simply getting the `<timestamp>` from echo and comparing it with the local time.
+This heartbeat is then stored in a `primus.latency` properly.
+The initial value of the `primus.latency` is to the time it took to send an `open` package and to actually receive a confirmation that the connection has been opened.

 ### Supported Real-time Frameworks